 The resources are broken up into a few different categories.
 First, you’ll find some printable templates that are great if you prefer using a pen and paper, or even creating a binder.
 Next, you’ll find budget spreadsheet templates that you can use to keep track of your finances on a computer.
 And lastly, I’ll point out two free apps that can help with creating and managing your budget.

 Regardless of your preferences, these free resources can help you to organize your financial life.
-See my list of budget categories if you need any additional help setting up your budget.
+See my list of budget categories and recommended budget percentages if you need any additional help setting up your budget.

 The Best Budget Templates: